wesleyhkoch/mobile-app/README.md

 # ProjecT Store - Mobile App

 This is my first App.
-Builder to learning, this app doesn't is professional or official to use.
+Developed for the purpose of learning, not professional.

 ## ⚒️ Building